 The Night Blooming Jasmine

 Scientific name: Cestrum nocturnum

-The raat ki raani or night flowering jasmine is a shrub that grows to maximum heights of 4m.
+The raat ki raani or night flowering jasmine is a shrub that grows to maximum heights of 4m makes it to the list of Best Trees for an Apartment for its subtle beauty.
 It is more of a bush and so it can be made to grow around a certain pattern.
 The flowers, known for their beautiful fragrance, are sought after for auspicious events.
 It grows best with plenty of sunlight and in slightly moist soil, which is easily achieved in apartments with enough staffing.
 Climates that range from warm to hot are ideal.
 This is the best way to incorporate natural fragrance into common areas of your apartment and places of worship (if you have on inside the compound).